ShujianQian/epic-artifact/README.md

 ![Server](<figs/7-server.png>)

-8. When the server is not in use, ==stop== the server to only pay the idle rate.
+8. When the server is not in use, **stop** the server to only pay the idle rate.
 You can restart the server at any time and continue using it.

 ![Manage Server](<figs/8-manage-server.png>)